Visas and passports

 Exchange booths be found at the airports, ferry ports, and in tourist areas and some hotels.
 You'll get a better rate if you wait until you're in Fiji to change your dollars, although exchange rates will likely be higher at the airport and in hotels than in banks or booths in town.

-Travellers' cheques are not so common these days, but many banks and hotels in Fiji will still cash them.
-If you're travelling to a remote area or an island, ask your hotel in advance whether there's anywhere to cash travellers cheques, or whether there's an ATM in the area.
+Travellers' cheques are not so common these days, but some banks and hotels in Fiji will still cash them.
+If you're travelling to a remote area or an island, ask your hotel in advance whether there's anywhere to cash travellers' cheques, or whether there's an ATM in the area.

 Travel money cards

 Travel money cards give you the security of travellers' cheques with the versatility of a debit card.
-They can be pre-loaded with foreign currencies, however finder.com.au warns that there are currently no Australian travel cards that accept Fijian dollars.
+They can be pre-loaded with foreign currencies, however no Australian cards will accept Fijian dollars.
 You can still load your card with Australian dollars and wear the foreign transaction fees.

 Tip: Carry at least two cards and more than one cash currency (Australian and Fijian).
 Split your money and cards between separate bags.
 That way if you lose one, you have a back-up.

-VAT (Value Added Tax) of 15% applies to many goods and services.
-When you leave the country you may be able to reclaim the VAT paid on some purchases.
-Hotels and resorts charge a 5% Hotel Turnover Tax (HTT).
+VAT (Value Added Tax) of 9% applies to many goods and services.
+When you leave the country you may be able to reclaim the VAT paid on some purchases over FJD$500.
+The licensed retailer must complete a refund form and attach the receipts.

 Travel insurance is essential.
 Fiji has limited medical care, so if the worst happens you need to be covered for the cost of evacuation to an Australian hospital.